input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/operate/run-signer-node.md

 | **mithril_signer_runtime_cycle_success_since_startup**          | Number of successful runtime cycles since startup on a Mithril signer node          |
 | **mithril_signer_runtime_cycle_total_since_startup**            | Number of runtime cycles since startup on a Mithril signer node                     |

-In order to expose metrics on the endpoint, you need to append the following environment variable to your environment file.
+To expose metrics on the endpoint, append the following environment variable to your environment file.
 In that case, the metrics server will listen on the `9090` port:

 ```bash
 sudo bash -c 'cat >> /opt/mithril/mithril-signer.env << EOF